Categories: "Cancer Therapeutics"

 Reference #: 2016-020

-The current technology is a novel and targeted siRNA delivery system that selectively binds to the cell surface receptors on tumor cells.
-The siRNA complexed polymer is linked to a CCK ligand and allows for targeted delivery of the siRNA into the cell.
-SiRNA suppress certain genes and decrease expression of cancer proteins that are responsible for tumor growth or metastasis.
+Georgetown University investigators have developed targeted siRNA delivery system that selectively binds to cell surface receptors on tumor cells.
+The siRNA-polymer complex binds to a CCK ligand and allows for targeted delivery of siRNA into the cell. siRNA suppresses expression of cancer proteins that are responsible for tumor growth or metastasis.
 The nontoxic nanoparticle is designed to allow cellular entry of siRNA for specialized cancer treatment.

 Pancreatic ductal Adenocarcinoma (PDAC) cells over-express the cholecystokinin-B(CCK-B) receptor and the re-expression of gastrin stimulates growth of the cancer by an autocrine mechanism through the CCK-B receptor.
-Down-regulation of GASTRIN mRNA by using RNAi inhibits cancer growth and metastases.
+Down-regulation of GASTRIN mRNA by using RNAi inhibits cancer growth and metastasis.
 K-RAS expression is thought to bea driver of pancreatic cancer and down regulation of the same causes the carcinogenesis.
-The current delivery vehicle isdesigned to target both these genes and can safely bind to the cancer without off target toxicity.
+The current delivery vehicle is designed to target both these genes and can safely bind to the cancer without off target toxicity.

 - Targeted treatment of pancreatic ductal adenocarcinoma.